 The new interface adds tweaks that make it easier to create and manage email templates and email designs:

 New geo-location heatmaps

-Location data is now represented on a more detailed and interactive heatmap:
+Location data is now represented on a more detailed heatmap (for plans that include this feature):

 Thanks to a completely new framework under the hood and modular components, the data in your account loads almost instantaneously and running pre-set and custom reports is snappier too.

 Accessing the new interface

 The new Bananatag account is available for new Free users, as well as for a number of current users, and will be rolled out to all accounts over the next two weeks.